wolfm2/data-structures/final/README.md

 ## What It Does

-To the above end, the map starts in a mode which shows all meetings from current time till midnight.
+To the above end, the map starts in a mode which shows all meetings from current time and for 6hrs.
 I started the project with a 4hr window but as I tested this left a handful of maps with very few markers.
 Upping the window seemed a reasonable compromise.
 I originally intended to put meeting times in the pop-up bubble but this was too messy for places with several meetings.
 I therefore moved all meeting information to the DIV on the right and used the pop-up for title and meta-information (if it existed).

 Pop-ups of course respond to clicking, and the meeting information is filled in on a map marker hover event.